Oriel College, Oxford: Third Quad (St Mary's Quad)

-Rhodes statue
+Statue of Cecil Rhodes

-On the side facing the High Street, there is a statue of Rhodes over the main entrance, with Edward VII and George V beneath.
+On the side facing the High Street, there is a statue of Oriel graduate Cecil Rhodes over the main entrance, with Edward VII and George V beneath.
 These formed part of a group of seven statues commissioned for the building from the sculptor Henry Pegram.
 The inscription reads: "e Larga MVnIfICentIa CaeCILII rhoDes", which, as well as acknowledging Rhodes's munificence, is a chronogram giving the date of construction, 1911.

 The statue has been the subject of protests for several years in the wake of the Rhodes Must Fall movement in 2015.
 Hundreds of protestors again demanded its removal in June 2020, in the wake of the removal of the statue of Edward Colston in Bristol a few days previously.
 The statues had been targeted during the protests that arose following the murder of George Floyd in the United States.
-On 20 May 2021, however, the college decided not to remove the statue despite the majority of members of a commission to decide its future recommending removal; Oriel College cited costs and 'complex' planning procedures.
+On 20 May 2021, however, the college decided not to remove the statue despite the majority of members of a commission to decide its future recommending removal; Oriel College cited costs and "complex" planning procedures.
 Roughly 150 Oxford lecturers stated they will not teach Oriel students more than is required in their contracts in protest at the decision to keep the statue.